Diffeomorphism type of symplectic fillings of unit cotangent bundles: Introduction

 The question about the analogue in higher dimensions of the result for $T^2$ was posed to us by Otto van Koert and Andr\'as Stipsicz, and we answer it in the following theorem.
 From now on, `filling' without any further specification always means strong symplectic filling.

 \begin{thm} The diffeomorphism type of symplectically aspherical fillings of $ST^*T^n$ is unique. \end{thm}

 \begin{rem} While the present paper was in preparation, Theorem~\ref{thm:torus} has independently been obtained by Bowden--Gironella--Moreno \cite{bgm19} as an application of their extensive study of Bourgeois contact structures, which they use to replace some parts of Wendl's argument and then combine with results from~\cite{bgz}.
 Our proof, by contrast, is based directly on a refinement of the techniques developed in~\cite{bgz}.
-As we shall explain, our approach establishes uniqueness of fillings of unit cotangent bundles for a considerably larger class of base manifolds. \end{rem}
+As we shall explain, our approach establishes uniqueness of fillings of unit cotangent bundles for a considerably larger class of base manifolds.
+In the latest version of their paper, Bowden--Gironella--Moreno more closely follow our approach and also use holomorphic spheres rather than punctured holomorphic discs; see~\cite[Remark~3]{bgm19}. \end{rem}

 The earliest results about the diffeomorphism type of symplectic fillings in higher dimensions (after Gromov's work~\cite{grom85} in dimension four) are due to Eliashberg--Floer--McDuff \cite{mcdu91}.
 By treating evaluation maps on moduli spaces of holomorphic curves with methods from algebraic topology, they proved that every symplectically aspherical filling of the sphere $S^{2n-1}$ equipped with the standard contact structure is diffeomorphic to the disc~$D^{2n}$.
 Uniqueness of these fillings up to symplectomorphism is known only for $n=1,2$.